n0m4official/Python-Autopilot/README.md

         - Use in professional flight simulators

 Any use of this program in ways as described above is the fault of the user and not the developer.

+This Document is subject to change if needed, all changes will be recorded using GitHub's history system.